ocelotsloth/ocelotsloth.github.io/_pages/about.md

 {% include base_path %}

-I'm currently studying Computer Engineering at George Mason University.
+I'm currently studying Electrical Engineering at George Mason University.
 In my free time I work on projects with [SRCT](https://srct.gmu.edu), a student organization which aims to create tools to help the community at Mason.